-The concept of ABC stems from the thesis that - given labor availability, productivity trends in construction, and the necessary number and pace of projects - decarbonizing the existing and future US building stock will require modernizing the construction industry with industrialized construction approaches that incorporate energyefficient decarbonization.IIII Further, industrialized construction methods have shown the potential to lower costs, shorten schedules, improve budget and schedule certainty, increase quality, reduce waste and embodied carbon, improve worker safety, and reduce disruption around the construction site.

-Industrialized construction may be particularly well suited to residential buildings.
-Residential configurations and uses of space are often broadly similar within building typologies, allowing for the consistent designs, components, and practices that make industrialized construction most effective.
-Given the great need for capacity to deliver both new construction and retrofit projects - while acknowledging that the demand for each can fluctuate - manufacturers of industrialized construction components and assemblies may consider establishing flexible designs and lines.
+The concept of ABC stems from the thesis that - given labor availability, productivity trends in construction, and the necessary number and pace of projects - decarbonizing the existing and future US building stock will require modernizing the construction industry with industrialized construction approaches that incorporate energyefficient decarbonization.^{IIII} Further, industrialized construction methods have shown the potential to lower costs, shorten schedules, improve budget and schedule certainty, increase quality, reduce waste and embodied carbon, improve worker safety, and reduce disruption around the construction site.6 are often broadly similar within building typologies, allowing for the consistent designs, components, and practices that make industrialized construction most effective.7 Given the great need for capacity to deliver both new construction and retrofit projects - while acknowledging that the demand for each can fluctuate - manufacturers of industrialized construction components and assemblies may consider establishing flexible designs and lines.
 Although manufacturers typically seek the efficiencies afforded by long production runs of fairly consistent outputs, this flexibility could allow manufacturers to switch between new construction and retrofit products as demand for each shifts on a longer timescale with macroeconomic (or local and regional market) trends, drawing additional benefit from up-front investments and reducing volatility in their business.